gzanellato-ia/burrowing_parrot/README.md

 PROCEDURE:

 1) An expert biologist creates patches of dimension 256 x 256 pixels, taken ramdomly from the original images.
 The patches should be representative of the colony configuration.
-The expert also creates the recessary set of dot maps, marking the approximate center of each nest with a single pixe, on an image of zeros.
+The expert also creates the recessary set of dot maps, marking the approximate center of each nest with a single pixel, on an image of zeros.
 The patches and the corresponding dot maps are saved on local folders called "original_patches" and "original_dots".

 2) Run the Jupyter Notebook script "Adding_images.ipynb", which performs data augmentation through horizontal flips over both, patches and the corresponding dot maps.
 The script saves the whole augmented set in folders called "final_patches" and "final_dots".